mpvnet-player/mpv.net/docs/Manual.md

 #### --media-info=\<yes|no\>

 Usage of the media info library instead of mpv to access media information.
-Default: no (mpv.net specific option)
+Default: yes (mpv.net specific option)

 #### --video-file-extensions=\<string\>